nosarthur/nosarthur.github.io/_drafts/measurement.md

 Note that these properties hold for both entropy definitions.
 For simplicity, I will only demonstrate them in the microcanonical ensemble.
 The corresponding proofs are straightforward in the canonical ensemble as well and I will leave that to you.
-Since my plan is to write about quantum information in later posts, the letter $$S$$ will be saved for quantum systems, and the more conventional notation of [Shannon entropy](https://en.wiktionary.org/wiki/Shannon_entropy) $$H[x]$$ is used in this post.
+Since my plan is to write about quantum information in later posts, the letter $$S$$ will be saved for [von Neumann entropy](von neumann entropy) of quantum systems, and the more conventional notation of [Shannon entropy](https://en.wiktionary.org/wiki/Shannon_entropy) $$H[x]$$ is used in this post to quantity classical information.

 # property 1